ruben-hutter/TRShell/presentation.md

 ## Motivation
 - We love shortcuts
 - Tiling window workflow
+- Interested in the inner workings of Linux
+- We like optimizing workflows

 ## Importance
-- Simple layout
+- simple layout
-- Sleek apperence
+- easy to overview multiple shells
+- focus on running multiple jobs
-- Intuitive to use
+- intuitive to use
+- minimalistic but appealing appearance

 ## Implementation
 - C Language (maybe some x86 Assembler)
-- TRSh Scripting xD
+- TRSh scripting xD (.trsh)

 # Hardware / Software Requirements
-## Setup (e.g. Raspberry Pie)
+## Setup
+- easy as required tools are part of most Linux distros by default
-- gcc & gdb
+- gcc & gdb for compilation and debugging of C code

-## If needed: estimated budget
+- Linux operating system
+- editor to write code

 # Time Plan
 - Link to Gantproject